d3x0r/JSON6/README.md

 The following is the exact list of additions to JSON’s syntax introduced by JSON6. **All of these are optional**, and **MOST of these come from ES5/6**.

+## Caveats

+Does not include stringify, instead falling back to original JSON.stringify.
+This will cause problems maintaining undefined, Infinity and NaN type values.

 ### Summary of Changes from JSON5

   - Keyword undefined
   - Objects/Strings back-tick quoted strings (no template support, just quotes); Object key names can be unquoted.
-  - Strings - generous multiline string definition; unicode escapes work.
+  - Strings - generous multiline string definition; all javascript character escapes work. \(\x##, \0###, \u####, \u\{\} \)
-  - Numbers - underscore digit separation in numbers, octal and binary formats
+  - Numbers - underscore digit separation in numbers, octal and binary formats; all javascript number notations.
+Addtionally support leading 0 to interpret as octal as C, C++ and other languages support.
   - Arrays - empty members
   - Streaming reader interface
-  - Twice the speed
+  - (Twice the speed of JSON5; subjective)

 ### Objects